 THINC Lab, as an inclusive space, welcomes differences as a source of intellectual and cultural strength.
 We aim to foster a positive and productive working environment in which it is safe to take risks, fail, and so to learn.

 THINC Lab is located on the 2nd floor of the McLaughlin Library and provides workstations and seats for about twenty people, several computer stations, and several large monitors for projecting from laptops.
 It provides a home for research, training, collaboration, for the DH@Guelph DigiCafé, DigiDo series, and other related events.

 The space was created and runs with the support of the College of Arts, the McLaughlin Library and Office of the CIO, and the Office of Research at the University of Guelph, with external funding from the Canada Foundation for Innovation and Canada Research Chairs Program.
-There are many ways to become a part of the THINC Lab community: you can apply for a Membership, a Fellowship, or for a Faculty Seed Grant.
+There are many ways to become a part of the THINC Lab community: you can apply for a Membership, a Graduate Residency, or for a Faculty Seed Grant.
 Everyone is welcome to attend our DHatGuelph DigiCafé Series or DigiDo Workshops.

 THINC Lab is available to be booked over the lunch hour or outside of regular working hours for events supporting interdisciplinary, collaborative, and digital humanities research at Guelph.
 Please contact us at email@example.com.